[Sticky] US$218 AKiTiO Thunder2 PCIe Box (16Gbps-TB2)

 Closing the AKiTiO Thunder3 will mean hot air can accumulate.
 Best is to leave it open OR at least drill holes matching the video card fan position to allow the fans to pull air in.
 I dressed my Thunder2 up with some black electrical tape around the edges and some sponge in the lower cavity.
 Looks good enough to leave open.

-INFO: 75W can be safely passed to the PCIe slot with an upgraded 90W AC adapter
+INFO: 75W can be safely passed to the PCIe slot with an upgraded 90W or greater AC adapter

 An AKiTiO engineer emailed me this info, quoted below: